cwaldbieser/txcas/docs/authentication.rst

     entry where the `uid` attribute matches the provided username.
 If no matching entry is located, or if multiple matching entries are located, authentication will fail.
+* :option:`client_cert`: This form of authentication is trust-based and happens during a SSL handshake.
+In order for this checker to succeed, the |project| service must run on a SSL/TLS endpoint, and the :option:`--verify-client-cert` option must be enabled.
+At least one at least one CA that the server will trust for client certificates via the :option:`--addCA` option must be specified.
+Multiple CAs can be specified, but the user experience may be degraded if client certificates from multiple CAs are specified.
+A browser will typically ask the user to select the certificate that ought to be presented to the server if multiple valid options are available.

+  The options for this plugin are:

+  * :option:`subject_part`: The part of the subject to extract, e.g. "CN", or "emailAddress".
+  * :option:`transform`: A comma-separated list of 'upper', 'lower', 'strip_domain'.
+One or more transforms are applied to the extracted subject part..

 If you have added additional plugins to your :file:`$TXCAS/twisted/plugins` folder, additional option values may be available.
 The plugin documentation